eiroca/awesome-list/Apple2.md

 *  [sword_of_kadash_map](https://github.com/bogbert/sword_of_kadash_map) A vintage map of the Apple II game Sword of Kadash
 ### Software
 *  :thumbsup: [Prodos](https://prodos8.com/) Advanced version of ProDOS that adds new features for all Apple II computers, including the 1977 Integer ROM Apple II
+*  :thumbsup: [rogue-like](https://github.com/Pixinn/rogue-like) A rogue-like game for the Apple II
 *  [a2-chemi-gs-1993](https://github.com/codebur/a2-chemi-gs-1993) Apple IIgs Drawing program for chemical structures (unfinished)
 *  [A2osX](https://github.com/burniouf/A2osX) Multi-Tasking OS for Apple II
 *  [a2server](https://github.com/RasppleII/a2server) AppleTalk server for Apple // computers